Everything traditional religion teaches, revolves around the word “sin” and therefore a Savior is needed.

-Everything revolves around the word “sin”.
-This dates back at the garden of Eden where Adam and Eve sinned and were driven off paradise as a punishment.
+Sin of 1/3rd of angels predates that of Adam.
+But, generally human’s sin is traced back at the garden of Eden where Adam and Eve sinned and were driven off paradise as a punishment.
 Why did they sin when they were created by an “Almighty God”, who never made mistake?
 Weren’t they created to follow?
-They were even clearly given the command in Genesis 2:7 “ But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” .So, why didn’t they obey?
+They were even clearly given the command and failure to do so, would lead to “eternal death” as in Genesis 2:7 “ But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” .So, why didn’t they obey?

 Human history is replete with evil people.
 And Genesis 6:5 highlighted the state of wantonness on earth, as in “The LORD saw how great the wickedness of the human race had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time.”

 As to the person who sinned, everyone blamed him/her and rightly so.
 After all, action (mental or physical) has to be actuated by the person before anything happens; brain works through the physical body.
 But, the “blameless and upright Job” proved he did not sin at all, and that therefore Adam did not have to sin.
 Although, Job did not realize till the end that he still needed (Job 42:1-5) a “Savior” because Adam’s sin was “imputed on him”.